-- Q1: What is the timeline for the NoDD approach to expand to other PSD ROSES programs? - A1: There are no immediate plans for expanding NoDD beyond the seven current NoDD programs. - Q2: Do NoDD programs use dual anonymous review (DAPR)? - A2: After a successful 3-year pilot program implementing NoDD (ROSES-2021-2022-2023), PSD will consider incorporating new elements, such as DAPR, into NoDD programs.
-At this time, NoDD programs do not use DAPR. - Q3: How will amendments to these program elements work? - A3: If non-trivial changes are made to a NoDD program, then we will specify that those changes will take effect at some point in the future, giving proposers the opportunity to submit sooner under the current rules or later under the new rules.
+- Q1: What is the timeline for the NoDD approach to expand to other PSD ROSES programs? - A1: There are no immediate plans for expanding NoDD beyond the seven current NoDD programs. - Q2: Do NoDD programs use dual anonymous review (DAPR)? - A2: At this time, NoDD programs do not use DAPR.
+However, there are plans across SMD to expand the use of DAPR in upcoming years, so NoDD programs will likely incorporate DAPR in future ROSES years. - Q3: How will amendments to these program elements work? - A3: If non-trivial changes are made to a NoDD program, then we will specify that those changes will take effect at some point in the future, giving proposers the opportunity to submit sooner under the current rules or later under the new rules.
 The bigger the change, the longer the delay before it will take effect.
 Every proposal will be reviewed on the basis of the rules in effect at the time of submission for the program they are submitting to.
 Potential proposers should subscribe to Planetary Science email announcements in NSPIRES to receive alerts about changes of this type. - Q4: Do all proposals submitted to NoDD programs get reviewed by peer-review panels? - A4: All NoDD programs use a triage system prior to panel discussions of proposals.
 Only proposals with pre-panel review scores above a threshold value are discussed by panels.
-See ROSES-2023 C.1, Section 3.16 for more information. - Q5: How does do I request funding for major equipment in NoDD programs? - A5: The process for requesting major equipment changed in ROSES-2022.
+See ROSES-2024 C.1, Section 3.16 for more information. - Q5: How does do I request funding for major equipment in NoDD programs? - A5: The process for requesting major equipment changed in ROSES-2022.
 These changes apply to all PSD programs, including NoDD solicitations.
 NoDD proposals may include requests for the purchase or upgrade of instrumentation needed to perform the work.
-Refer to ROSES-2023 C.1, Section 3.11, for instructions on how to include an instrument request in your proposal and to learn about the availability of funding for such requests.
+Refer to ROSES-2024 C.1, Section 3.11, for instructions on how to include an instrument request in your proposal and to learn about the availability of funding for such requests.